irfan-sec/Cyber-Writesups/README.md

 # TryHackMe Write-up:

-This repository contains my official write-up for the "[Name of the Room]" room on the TryHackMe platform.
+This repository contains my official write-up for the room on the TryHackMe platform.

 - **Platform:** TryHackMe
 - **Room Link:**